 5. Be active on Wechat:

-Users will unsubscribe your account if it is not frequently updated, so making sure you have your account consistently posted.
+Users will unsubscribe from your account if it is not frequently updated, so make sure you have your account consistently posted.

 You should experience some time slots to see which one works for your marketing strategy.

 Wechat, in nature, is a one-on-one messaging tool.
 Therefore, customers can text you directly as friends and also the other way around.
 This level of communication is quite private and personal, so it’s a good way to make customers feel that you are constantly and instantly accessible to help when they need it.